 The American Printing House for the Blind, a 501(c)(3) nonprofit organization located in, Louisville, Kentucky, is the world's largest company devoted solely to creating educational, workplace, and independent living products and services for people who are blind and visually impaired.
 Learn more about Graphiti and the work of the American Printing House for the Blind at: www.aph.org

-*News Release by American Printing House for the Blind: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (American Printing House for the Blind).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.